Lillies-are-Lili/DND/README.md

 ## Installation

-Please ensure you have Android Studio downloaded onto your local computer.
+Please ensure you have Android Studio downloaded onto your local computer, and that you have internet access to download the necessary code.
 To gain access to the code, all one needs to do is visit this link provided here: https://github.com/UTSA-CS-3443/DND .
 Then, you can click the green "<>code"<img width="98" alt="Screen Shot 2023-11-30 at 8 40 54 PM" src="https://github.com/Lillies-are-Lili/finalproject/assets/102399575/d7f54589-e291-4c9d-afa7-2bb5a3f75c6d">
  button and click "Download ZIP" to begin the download of the application onto your local computer.
 Then you can open the application on Android Studio, and click the Device Manager button on the top right.<img width="31" alt="Screen Shot 2023-11-30 at 8 37 24 PM" src="https://github.com/Lillies-are-Lili/finalproject/assets/102399575/006dab1a-df16-406b-9870-f2bea440ad06">
  Click the large "Create Device" button,<img width="399" alt="Screen Shot 2023-11-30 at 8 39 07 PM" src="https://github.com/Lillies-are-Lili/finalproject/assets/102399575/988d5a5b-2b49-45de-b079-a21b75c5ecbb">